Your Impact Through Giving In 2018/19

 Annual Philanthropy Report Facts

 Private gifts to MSU come from many sources.
-Below is a graphic summary of the university’s fiscal year 2016 budget (unaudited financial).
+Below is a graphic summary of MSU’s 2019 fiscal year in philanthropy.
 The charts reveal what it takes financially for MSU to compete and also show how important philanthropic gifts are to the overall operation of the university.

-Sources: MSU Statements of Revenues, Expenses, Changes in Net Position and Voluntary Support of Education survey by the Council for Aid to Education.
+Sources: MSU Annual Financial Report 2018–2019; and Voluntary Support of Education Survey by the Council for the Advancement and Support of Education.

 The Common Investment Fund (CIF) is Michigan State’s investment portfolio into which endowed funds established at the university are invested.
 This pools nearly all of MSU’s endowment funds so they can be managed much like a mutual fund.
 Donors’ gifts “buy” shares (or “units” as they are called at MSU) in the CIF.
 As the market value of the CIF increases (or decreases), the value of the individual CIF shares increases (or decreases)—and so the value of each specific endowed fund goes up or down.

-MSU’s long-term investment performance continues to perform ahead of peer institutions’ returns for the 10 year period ended June 30, 2016.
-MSU’s CIF performed at -4.3 percent during the past fiscal year.
+MSU’s long-term investment performance continues to perform on par with peer institutions’ returns for the 10 year period ended June 30, 2019.
+MSU’s CIF performed at 7.9 percent during the past fiscal year.